sammcj/gollama/README.md

 Gollama is a macOS / Linux tool for managing Ollama models.

-It provides a TUI (Text User Interface) for listing, inspecting, deleting, copying, and pushing Ollama models as well as bidirectional syncing with LM Studio*.
+It provides a TUI (Text User Interface) for listing, inspecting, deleting, copying, and pushing Ollama models.

 The application allows users to interactively select models, sort, filter, edit, run, unload and perform actions on them using hotkeys.